Jennifer Schell, CAS®

 When comparing annuity rates, it’s important to conduct your own research and not solely pick an annuity simply for its high rate.

-Things To Remember When Comparing Annuity Rates:
+Things To Remember When Comparing Annuity Rates

 Consider the type of annuity.

 Each annuity type has a different range of average interest rates.
 For example, a 4-year fixed annuity could have a higher rate than a 10-year multi-year guaranteed annuity (MYGA).
+This is because fixed annuities might offer a higher rate for the first year and then reduce the rate for the remainder of the term, while MYGAs guarantee the rate for the whole term.

 Only compare annuity rates from financially strong insurance companies.